jgarack/GoGreen/doc/sprint1/SprintPlan.md

 # Sprint plan
 ## 4. Week 4
 	> 4.1.
-We should already have a more detailed GUI
+We should already have a more detailed gui
 	> 4.2.
 Finish the food features

 ## 5. Week 5:
 	> 5.1.
 Polish the app
 	> 5.2.
-Have a more user-friendly GUI
+Have a more user-friendly gui

 ## 6. week 6:
 	> 6.1.
 Finish the remaining features